TwinLizzie/NGnoidTV/NGNUITY.md

 If I wanted to save the life of someone dying of brain cancer, I wouldn't be able to do it without academic qualifications and medical experience.
 No matter how good of a person I am.

 The more Power you have, the better.
 Without Power, you cannot do harm.
 But you cannot do good, either.
+We should only strive to maximize our Power for the greater good, [not] at the expense of it.

 ### How to contribute